M. Ibrahim and the Flowers of the Koran

-Mr. Ibrahim and the Flowers of the Koran is a novel by Éric-Emmanuel Schmitt, originally published in French in 2001.
+M. Ibrahim and the Flowers of the Koran (Monsieur Ibrahim et les fleurs du Coran) is a novel by Éric-Emmanuel Schmitt, originally published in French in 2001.
 A film adaptation, Monsieur Ibrahim, was released in 2003.

 Origins

-Mr. Ibrahim and the Flowers of the Koran was originally written in French as a play, based upon the life of Schmitt's friend, Bruno Abraham Kremer.
+M. Ibrahim and the Flowers of the Koran was originally written in French as a play, based upon the life of Schmitt's friend, Bruno Abraham-Kremer.
 Kremer had asked Schmitt to write a play based upon his life growing up in Paris, specifically the relationship with his grandfather, Mr. Abraham.
 The play was written with only one character, Moïse (Moses), referred to as "Momo" an adult, who reflected upon his childhood.
 In 2001, it was rewritten, and was printed as a short novel by publisher Albin Michel, the second in the religious series "Cycle de l'Invisible" (Cycle of the Invisible).

 In some respects, the book closely resembles the novel "La Vie devant soi" (Life in front of you) by Romain Gary under the pseudonym Emile Ajar.
 In that book, a young Muslim boy, also called Momo (here a nickname for Muhammad), lives with an old Jewish woman, Madame Rosa.
-Momo often goes to visit an old Muslim man, Monsieur Hamil, who teaches him about the religion, subsequently entering into a grandfather-grandson relationship, quite similar to that of Momo and Mr. Ibrahim in Schmitt's novel.
+Momo often goes to visit an old Muslim man, Monsieur Hamil, who teaches him about the religion, subsequently entering into a grandfather-grandson relationship, quite similar to that of Momo and M. Ibrahim in Schmitt's novel.

 Plot summary

-The book begins with a young Moïse, commonly referred to as Momo, preparing to search for a prostitute.
+The book begins in the 1960s with a young Moïse, nicknamed Momo, preparing to search for a prostitute.
 It is written as a reflection of his childhood, and he notes that he was only eleven years old at the time, but his height and his weight made him look older.
-He breaks his piggy bank open, takes his money, and heads outside to the Rue de Paradis (Paradise Street, or Heaven Street), to find a prostitute.
-The book is set in a real district of 1960s Paris, which is described in detail.
-Momo always stops by the shop of the Turkic grocer, Mr. Ibrahim, and often shoplifts.
+He breaks his piggy bank open, takes his money, and heads outside to the Rue de Paradis (lit.
+'Paradise Street' or 'Heaven Street'), to find a prostitute.
+The first part of the book is set in the Faubourg Poissonnière, a district of Paris, which is described in detail.
+Momo always stops by the shop of the Turkish grocer, M. Ibrahim, and often shoplifts.
 After his stop in this small shop, he sets out to find a prostitute, but is turned down several times for lack of identification.
 Finally, he finds one who will offer her services, and they head off together.
 Momo forgets to bring a gift for the girl, and runs home to get his teddy bear, a final link to his childhood.

-As the book progresses, Momo speaks to Mr. Ibrahim more and more.
-Mr. Ibrahim shows Momo how to save the precious little money his father gives him, by buying day-old bread and reheating it, filling bottles of Bordeaux with a cheaper variety, buying cheaper ingredients, etc. and also teaches him the art of smiling, which subsequently gets him out of trouble quite often.
+As the book progresses, Momo speaks to M. Ibrahim more and more.
+M. Ibrahim shows Momo how to save the precious little money his father gives him, by buying day-old bread and reheating it, filling bottles of Bordeaux with a cheaper variety, buying cheaper ingredients, etc. and also teaches him the art of smiling, which subsequently gets him out of trouble quite often.
 Momo's father hardly notices a difference in these new ingredients.